AionNext/BizCod/Programming Guide/Data.md

 ## Facts

-By definition, a data element stores a value and its value is always know regardless of what it is.
-In BizCod, its `knowability factor` is always `KNOWN`.
+By definition, a data element stores a value and its value is always known regardless of what it is.
+In BizCod, it means that its `knowability factor` is always `KNOWN`.
+While this is always true for regular data elements, it is notalyaws true for special BizCod data elements called `facts`.

 ## Data model